Statistical ensembles for phase coexistence states specified by noncommutative additive observables: Introduction

-The appropriate choice of ensemble is particularly important in the first-order phase transition region, where several phases can coexist in various proportions \cite{Gibbs1876,Gibbs1878}.
-Such an equilibrium state is called a `phase coexistence state.'
-The coexisting phases in a phase coexistence state cannot be distinguished by any thermodynamic forces, such as temperature, because every thermodynamic force takes the same value between the coexisting phases.
-For this reason, the `canonical' ensembles that include thermodynamic forces as parameters have some limitations in the first-order phase transition regions \cite{Penrose1971,Binder1980}.
+The appropriate choice of the ensemble is particularly important in the first-order phase transition region, where several phases can coexist in various proportions \cite{Gibbs1876,Gibbs1878}.
+The coexisting phases in a phase coexistence state cannot be distinguished by any intensive parameters, such as the temperature and the magnetic field, because every intensive parameter takes the same value between the coexisting phases.
+For this reason, the canonical ensemble ({\CE}) that specified by intensive parameters can give only particular states among the various states in the first-order phase transition region.

-For example, when the periodic boundary conditions are imposed, the grand canonical ensemble (GCE) gives either a single phase state or a statistical mixture of single phases, and it cannot give a phase coexistence state (see \cite{Yoneta2019}; we will also give examples in Sec.~\ref{sec:d2Ising}).
-This problem of the GCE can be solved for some specific models by imposing clever boundary conditions \cite{Dobrushin1973,vanBeijeren1975}.
+For example, when the periodic boundary conditions are imposed, the {\CE} gives either a single-phase state or a statistical mixture of single-phase states, and it cannot give a phase coexistence state (see Refs.~\cite{Gross2001,Yoneta2019}; we will also give examples in Section~\ref{sec:d2Ising}).
+This problem of the {\CE} can be solved for some specific models by imposing clever boundary conditions \cite{Dobrushin1973,vanBeijeren1975,Landau2014}.
 However, for general systems such as systems with a disordered phase, it is not clear whether such boundary conditions exist and what boundary conditions should be imposed.

-The coexisting phases in a phase coexistence state can be distinguished not by a thermodynamic force but by a proper additive quantity, called the `order parameter' (in a broad sense).
-Therefore, the microcanonical ensemble (MCE) can give phase coexistence states for general systems because it is specified by a set of additive quantities including the order parameter.
+The coexisting phases in a phase coexistence state can be distinguished not by an intensive parameter but by a proper additive quantity, called the `order parameter' (in a broad sense).
+Therefore, the microcanonical ensemble ({\MCE}) can give phase coexistence states for general systems because it is specified by a set of additive quantities including the order parameter.
 This makes it possible to investigate microscopic structures, such as those of phase interfaces, of the phase coexistence state \cite{Harris1985}.